X

 Sagari-fuji – Hanging Wisteria

-Over 2,000 years in politics of Japan, this clan had been the dominating force.
-It has twenty plus branches.
-Toshihito and Hidesato branches of this clan adopted wisteria as their Kamon.
-Other branches such as the Kanemichi branch has a hollyhock, and the Michitaka branch has a fan crest as their Kamon.
+Over 2,000 years in Japan’s politics, this clan has been the dominant force.
+It has twenty-plus branches.
+The Toshihito and Hidesato branches of this clan adopted wisteria as their Kamon.
+Other branches, such as the Kanemichi branch, have a hollyhock, and the Michitaka branch has a fan crest as their Kamon.

 The Tachibana clan